 - Slipper Elm – Can treat many skin conditions like acne, psoriasis, and eczema.
 It also promotes new cell growth, removes dandruff, helps to detangle the hair, and conditions the hair leaving it soft and smooth.

 - Aloe Vera – Is a great natural moisturizer that also soothes and heal the scalp as well as aid in cell regeneration and hair growth.

-- Yarrow – An infusion of the leaves from this strong scented floral plant was used as a hair wash.
-It also have antibacterial properties.
+- Yarrow – An infusion of the leaves from this strong-scented floral plant was used as a hair wash.
+It also has antibacterial properties.